Multi-point distribution of discrete time periodic TASEP: Introduction

 \subsection{Acknowledgements}

 I would like to thank Jinho Baik for suggesting this problem and for useful discussions.
-I would also like to thank Zhipeng Liu for helpful discussions.
+I would also like to thank Zhipeng Liu and Mustazee Rahman for helpful discussions.
+I am grateful to the two anonymous referees for catching up several typos and to their valuable suggestions which help improve the quality of the paper.
 This work is supported in part through Jinho Baik's NSF grants DMS-1664531.